Japan's PM tells South Koreans his 'heart hurts' over pain caused by occupation | Law-Order

 "Their military and economic capabilities are crucial for promoting multilateral regional security cooperation, and a poor relationship between the two countries could obstruct U.S. objectives," she said.
 Kishida said they discussed bilateral ties as well as regional and global issues such as North Korea.
 He said he had agreed to allow South Korean experts to inspect the planned release of water from the crippled Fukushima nuclear power plant, which has been controversial with Japan's neighbours concerned about possible environmental effects.

-He has invited Yoon to the Group of Seven summit set for later this month in Japan and for trilateral talks with the U.S. on the sidelines.
-While Yoon and Kishida did not mention points of friction with China at their joint press conference, they did speak about shared values for human rights, rule of law, and a free and open Indo-Pacific, Easley said.
+He has also invited Yoon to the Group of Seven summit set for later this month in Japan and for trilateral talks with the U.S. on the sidelines.
+While Yoon and Kishida did not mention points of friction with China, they did speak about shared values for human rights, rule of law, and a free and open Indo-Pacific, Easley noted.

 "This suggests that Seoul and Tokyo are increasingly on the same page about strengthening supply chain security, resisting economic coercion, and deterring unilateral uses of force in Asia," he said.